gvwilson/thirdbit/src/fiction/in-heck/outline.md

     -   She makes a scathing comment about Gumption's "bathing suit"
     -   Gumption's reply is oddly calm (still no heartbeat / muted feelings)
     -   Uses her discombobulator to "hide" herself long enough to reach Sindy
-    -   Sindy tells Maddy to leave her in her chair: she needs to help Consensus
+    -   Sindy tells Maddy to leave her in her chair: she needs to help Central
-    -   Patient: "Consensus is no more.
+    -   Patient: "Central is no more.
 There is only _me_."
     -   Sindy: "We'll see about that!"
 -   Three-way fight (action takes up most of the chapter)
     -   Gumption is trying to stop Blazes and Thoughtful from shooting Sindy
     -   Bots are trying to stop the Operators
-    -   Patient and Consensus are fighting for control of the bots (which speak in both their voices alternately)
+    -   Patient and Central are fighting for control of the bots (which speak in both their voices alternately)
     -   Maddy is yelling but cannot get out of her chair
 -   All looks hopeless until Dockety arrives

-### 17 (Gumption)
+### 17: Finally (Maddy)

 -   Goals:
     -   Patient's "death"
     -   Operators are defeated
-    -   Dockety discovers it is strong enough to resist Consensus
+    -   Dockety discovers it is strong enough to resist Central
     -   Protagonists escape from Heck with Papa Roo and Sindy
     -   Gumption and Maddy finally get together
 -   Dockety throws itself in front of Sindy to save her from Blazes' blast